 Necessity is the mother of invention, right?
 For the many challenges that COVID has presented us, the accelerated creation and adoption of new digital experiences is a silver lining for the new normal we live in.
 Some of the last industries we would ever consider going digital, have made the most deliberate leaps towards integrating ecommerce into their experiences.
 Take Grocery for example.
 Now that many of us have shifted to either curbside pickup or delivery, I don’t imagine us ever returning to the foot track levels of 2019 and we have consulted with a number of grocers who have already redesigned their stores of the future to optimize these new experiences.

-The sharing of ideas from some of the brightest minds in eCommerce has got me excited about eCommeerce Expo 2021.
-I’m humbled to be part of the voices who’ll be there to share their perspectives.
-If you are reading this and have yet to sign up, DO IT! 😊
+The sharing of ideas from some of the brightest minds in eCommerce has been an absolute highlight, I’m humbled to be part of the voices who shared their perspectives.

 News for You